lamhq/tech-notes/pages/devops/aws/3-networking/1-vpc/4-security.md

 Network ACLs have separate **inbound and outbound rules**, and each rule can either allow or deny traffic.

+NACL rules are evaluated by rule number from **lowest to highest** and executed immediately when a matching rule is found.

 **Default Network ACLs** allows all outbound and inbound traffic. **Custom network ACLs** deny all inbound and outbound traffic.

+**Network ACLs are stateless**; responses to allowed inbound traffic are subject to the rules for outbound traffic (and vice versa).
+If you don't include the outbound range, your server would respond but the traffic would never leave the subnet.

 You can block IP addresses using network ACLs (not security groups).

-You can associate a network ACL with multiple subnets; however, **a subnet can be associated with only 1 network ACL** at a time.
+You can associate a network ACL with multiple subnets.
+Each subnet can and must be associated with only 1 network ACL.
 When you associate a network ACL with a subnet, the previous association is removed.

-NACL rules are evaluated by rule number from **lowest to highest** and executed immediately when a matching rule is found.

-**Network ACLs are stateless**; responses to allowed inbound traffic are subject to the rules for outbound traffic (and vice versa).
-If you don't include the outbound range, your server would respond but the traffic would never leave the subnet.

 **Inbound**: